aws-samples/inference-audiocraft-musicgen-on-amazon-sagemaker/README.md

 ![Solution Overview](assets/Musicgen-on-Amazon-SageMaker.png)

-1. The user invokes the SageMaker Async Endpoint using a SageMaker Studio Notebook.
+1. The user invokes the SageMaker Asynchronous endpoint using a SageMaker Studio Notebook.
-2. The input payload is uploaded to S3 bucket for inference.
+2. The input payload is uploaded to an S3 bucket for inference.
 The payload consists of both the prompt and the music generation parameters.
-The generated music will be downloaded from S3 bucket.
+The generated music will be downloaded from the S3 bucket.
 3. The `facebook/musicgen-large`  model will be deployed to a SageMaker Asynchronous endpoint.
 This endpoint will be used to infer for music generation.
 4. The [HuggingFace Inference Containers](https://github.com/aws/deep-learning-containers/blob/master/available_images.md#huggingface-inference-containers) image will be used as a base image.
-We will use an image that supports PyTorch 2.1.0 with HuggingFace transformers framework.
+We will use an image that supports PyTorch 2.1.0 with a HuggingFace transformers framework.
-5. The SageMaker `HuggingFaceModel` will be deployed to a SageMaker Async endpoint.
+5. The SageMaker `HuggingFaceModel` will be deployed to a SageMaker Asynchronous endpoint.
 6. The HuggingFace model, `facebook/musicgen-large` in the scope of this blog, will be uploaded to S3 during the deployment.
-Also, during the inference the generated outputs will be uploaded to S3.
+Also, during the inference, the generated outputs will be uploaded to S3.
-7. Amazon SNS topics to notify the success and failure are defined as a part of SageMaker async inference configuration.
+7. Amazon SNS topics to notify the success and failure are defined as a part of SageMaker Asynchronous inference configuration.

 ## Asynchronous Inference Sequence flow for huggingface model facebook/musicgen-large on Amazon SageMaker